HenryNdubuaku/HenryNdubuaku/README.md

   <img src="assets/banner.gif" width=1024>
 </p>

-Honestly, I'm a nobody, no pedigree, probably not whom labs like DeepMind, Meta would go after.
+Honestly, I'm a nobody, no pedigree, probably not whom labs like OpenAI, Meta, Anthropic would go after.
 I always dreamt of joining DeepMind, Waymo or Nvidia but never qualified as home student for Phd funding, stopped at MSc.

 Nonetheless, I could train a 1B-A200m model on an iPhone 17 Pro at ~650 tokens/sec.